Essential Nutrient and Microbiota Transfers Through Trophic Levels

 Both the proceeding phenomena generally explain the natural distribution of productivity from trophic level to trophic level, commonly represented through an ecological pyramid; since energy and mass transfer is inefficient from prey organisms to predator organisms, there is less access to nutrients and energy for organisms in higher trophic levels, therefore higher trophic levels will be less productive than lower levels (Trebilco et al., 2013).
 Although this generally holds true for pyramids of total biomass as well, occasionally these pyramids may look like stacks of equal sizes or even an inverse pyramid (Trebilco et al., 2013).
 It is hypothesized that these oddly shaped pyramids (Figure 3) are due to the fact that there are outside energy and materials may be obtained outside the predator-prey relations in the trophic levels that are investigated (Trebilco et al., 2013; Woodson et al., 2018).
 This may also be explained through the idea that the productivity and reproductive capacity of the producers are high, which leads to them being more available to predator species whereas their own populations are kept relatively low (Gasol et al., 1997).

 Using the principles developed through the trophic level model, scientists may be able to gain a better sense of an organism’s niche in its ecosystem.
-For example, in Post’s (2002) research, he uses the principle of matter and energy flow from level to level and applies it to isotopic of nitrogen-15 and carbon-13 in order to estimate an organism’s trophic level, allowing scientists to gain greater insight into the role that an organism may play in an ecological system.
+For example, in Post’s (2002) research, he uses the principle of matter and energy flow from level to level and applies it to isotopic analysis of nitrogen-15 and carbon-13 in order to estimate an organism’s trophic level, allowing scientists to gain greater insight into the role that an organism may play in an ecological system.

 Challenges of Trophic Level Modelling – The Cyclic and Nonlinear Movement of Nutrients